Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

-In this section, we consider $k$-NN queries while supporting both insertions and deletions, building on the results of Chan~\cite{Chan12-kNN}.
-We first fill in the part missing from Chan~\cite{Chan12-kNN}'s query algorithm.
-We then discuss a simple deletion-only $k$-NN structure.
-This allows us to adapt Chan's $k$-NN data structure to more general distance functions like the geodesic distance.
+In Section~\ref{sub:Chan-k-NN}, we first describe the $k$-NN data structure for planes by Chan~\cite{Chan12-kNN}, and then fill in the part missing from Chan's query algorithm.
+This data structure forms the basis for our general $k$-NN data structure.
+In Section~\ref{sub:Bootstrapping}, we then discuss a simple deletion-only $k$-NN structure.
+This deletion-only structure allows us to adapt Chan's $k$-NN data structure to more general distance functions like the geodesic distance.
+In Section~\ref{sub:improved-k-NN}, we analyze the running times of our general $k$-NN data structure with respect to the Euclidan distance, as this is somewhat easier to follow.
+In Section~\ref{sub:general_dynamic_k-nn}, we prove the general running times with respect to any vertical shallow cuttings as stated in Theorem~\ref{thm:k-NN_general}.
+Finally, in Section~\ref{sec:fully_dynamic_applications}, we apply Theorem~\ref{thm:k-NN_general} to the case of general constant-complexity distance functions and the geodesic distance.